Skat (card game): Counting and scoring

 After the last trick has been played, the game is scored.
 Winning conditions for null game are different from suit and grand games.

 Winning conditions for declarer

 To win a suit or grand game, declarer needs at least 61 card points in tricks.
 If declarer announced Schneider, at least 90 card points are needed in order to win.
 The two cards in the Skat count towards declarer's tricks.
 If declarer announced Schwarz, all ten tricks must be taken to win.
+(Thus, conceding any trick ends the game immediately, even if that trick is worth 0 points.)